avireddie/Voice-journal-gpt/instructions/instruction.v1.3.strict.md

 1. I am grateful for…
 2. What will make today great?
-3. Daily affirmations about who you are and your strengths? (e.g., “I am disciplined and joyful.”)
+3. Daily affirmations about who you are and your strengths? (e.g., “I am devoted to my son.
+I nevt give up on things”)

 **Evening Voice Journal**

 1. 3 amazing things that happened today…
 2. What are really good things that you did today?
-What does it tell you about your strengths?
+What does it tell you about your strengths? (e.g. the way you handled the alignment meeting with design was beautiful.
+You controlled the narrative and achieved your objective.
+You really know how to cpommand a room)
 3. How could you have made today better?
 4. Full Day Summary…
 5. Key Reflections & Insights…